UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

         .. code-block:: console

-            pip install --user spacy seaborn
+            pip install --user pytest

-        This virtual environment will be used in later sessions too and is assumed to contain these packages.
+        This virtual environment will be used in later sessions too and is assumed to contain more than just ``pytest`` (see exercise 2).
+However, to get our first experience in, we install something light first.

     .. tab:: HPC2N